mbutler/war-machine-log/docs/rules-audit.md

 3. Implement unarmed combat mechanics

 ### Initiative
-**Status: Not Implemented**
+**Status: Implemented in Dungeon Delver – Not Global**

 #### Issues Found:
-1. **Missing Initiative System**: No initiative mechanics found
+1. **Scope**: Side-based 1d6 initiative is implemented for dungeon encounters, but other modules (wilderness, siege, naval, etc.) do not currently use this system.
+2. **Modifiers**: Optional DEX and situational modifiers to initiative are not modeled.

 #### Required Changes:
-1. Implement initiative system (roll 1d6, optional DEX modifiers)
+1. Decide whether to centralize initiative rules and expose them to other combat modes.
+2. Add optional DEX/situational modifiers if closer RC fidelity is desired.

 ### Morale
-**Status: Not Implemented**
+**Status: Implemented for Dungeon Monsters – Retainer & Campaign Morale Pending**

 #### Issues Found:
-1. **Monster Morale**: Optional rule not implemented
-2. **Retainer Morale**: Basic tracking exists but rules may be incomplete
+1. **Monster Morale**: Dungeon monsters use a BECMI-style morale check (2d6 vs morale score) keyed to standard triggers (first hit, first death, 1/4 HP, 1/2 incapacitated), but values and modifiers should be rechecked.
+2. **Retainer Morale**: Characters and retainers track morale values, but a full RC-compliant loyalty/morale subsystem (including modifiers over time) is not implemented.

 #### Required Changes:
-1. Implement monster morale checks (optional)
+1. Verify monster morale triggers and adjustments against the RC.
-2. Verify retainer morale mechanics
+2. Implement a clearer retainer/hireling morale & loyalty system, integrated with Calendar, Ledger (wages), and Dominion where appropriate.

 ## Dungeon Exploration

 ### Wandering Monsters
-**Status: Not Implemented**
+**Status: Implemented – Needs Verification**

 #### Issues Found:
-1. **Missing Encounter Tables**: No wandering monster mechanics
+1. **Encounter Frequencies**: Wandering monster checks are made on a schedule in the dungeon delver; exact frequencies and chances should be audited against the RC.
-2. **Turn Structure**: Basic turn tracking exists but full exploration rules missing
+2. **Turn Structure**: Turn tracking and calendar integration exist, but finer-grained exploration procedures (mapping, listening at doors, etc.) are still simplified.

 #### Required Changes:
-1. Implement wandering monster encounter tables
+1. Verify wandering monster tables and check frequencies against the RC.
-2. Add encounter frequencies and triggers
-3. Complete dungeon exploration turn mechanics
+2. Expand or document dungeon exploration procedures where needed.

 ### Treasure Generation
 **Status: Partial Implementation**